The 20 Best Ways to Absolutely Nail Your Marriage Proposal

-So, you’re ready to pop the question.
-For some guys, the whole process of planning a foolproof and majorly impressive proposal is a no-brainer, but if you’re not naturally a “planner,” it can be daunting.
-Instead of wondering whether things will go smoothly, it’s better to map out how you want it to go, figure out how to make it special, and feel confident that you’ll be hearing an overjoyed “yes” when you do make the big ask.
-Here, we’ve laid out the dos and don’ts of pulling off the ultimate proposal without a hitch, straight from relationship and wedding experts who have seen thousands of successful (and not-so-successful) ones.
-And for more inspiration for that special occasion, here are the most picturesque places to pop the question.
+So, you're ready to pop the question.
+For some guys, the whole process of planning a proposal that's foolproof and majorly impressive is a no-brainer, but if you're not naturally a "planner," it can be daunting.
+How do you even go about planning a proposal?
+Instead of wondering how to propose and whether things will go smoothly, it's better to map out how you want it to go, figure out how to make it special.
+This way you can feel confident that you'll be hearing an overjoyed "yes" when you do make the big ask.
+Plus, don't forget that the proposal is your time to shine.
+Here, we've laid out the top proposal tips, along with dos and don'ts of pulling off the ultimate engagement proposal without a hitch, straight from relationship and wedding experts who have seen thousands of successful (and not-so-successful) ones.

 The most important factor in winning her over?
 Ensuring that you're completely certain you're making the right move.
 According to Audrey Hope, celebrity relationship expert, you should know the answers to the following questions before asking for her hand: Does she want to get married?
 Are you positive?
 How do you feel about marriage?
 Where do you see yourself in a few years?
 Do you like being single?

-If possible, Hope recommends heading “to a place where there’s little to no wifi reception, no interruptions, and no work-related things that could disturb your plan.”
-That way, you’ll both be totally focused on the moment.
+If possible, Hope gives the proposal tip of heading "to a place where there's little to no wifi reception, no interruptions, and no work-related things that could disturb your plan."
+That way, you'll both be totally focused on the moment.

 This doesn't have to mean you're making a big public spectacle if that's not your thing, but if it is—even better.
 "Do something big, romantic, and life-remembering," says Hope.
 The more creative and sentimental, the better.
 You could also try popping the question at one of these picture perfect proposal locations.